ibm-z-oss-oda/aniso8601/README.rst

       currentdate += timedelta
   OverflowError: date value out of range

-**The relative kwarg is deprecated and will be removed in aniso8601 5.0.0, use builder=RelativeTimeBuilder instead.**
+**The included RelativeTimeBuilder is deprecated and will no longer be included as a dependency in aniso8601 6.0.0, install `relativetimebuilder <https://pypi.org/project/relativetimebuilder/>`_ instead.**

 The above treat years as 365 days and months as 30 days.
 If calendar level accuracy is required, the provided `RelativeTimeBuilder` can be used if `dateutil <https://pypi.python.org/pypi/python-dateutil>`_ is installed::

   >>> import aniso8601
-  >>> from aniso8601.builder import RelativeTimeBuilder
+  >>> from aniso8601.builders.relative import RelativeTimeBuilder
   >>> aniso8601.parse_interval('2003-01-27/P1M', builder=RelativeTimeBuilder)
   (datetime.date(2003, 1, 27), datetime.date(2003, 2, 27))
   >>> aniso8601.parse_interval('2003-01-31/P1M', builder=RelativeTimeBuilder)